learn-co-students/yale-web-052520/05-many-many/README.md

     * #appointments
 * A patient has how many appointments!
     * #appointments
-* A doctor has how many patients!
+* A doctor has list of patients!
     * #patients
-* A patients has how many doctors!
+* A patients has list of doctors!
     * #doctors